BINGO-Sim-Team/Collaboration/README.md

 # Collaboration
-The repository to host all info regarding collabration on EDRS-Sim
+The repository to host all info regarding collaboration on EDRS-Sim.

+Add info here.